 - Areas to improve: Here, the manager outlines areas of performance deficiencies and what the employee can do to improve

-- General summary: The manager gives their general feedback here and also outlines the goals and expectations of the plan, based on their discussion with the employee.
+- General summary: The manager gives their general feedback here and also outlines the goals and expectations of plans for improvement based on their discussion with the employee.

-- Development/improvement plan: This is where the manager outlines the main plan, including helpful resources and the duration of the plan.
+- Development/improvement plan: The manager outlines the main plan, including helpful resources and the plan's duration..